Astrophysics (Foundation Entry)

 Scholarships and bursaries

-We have a wide range of scholarships, bursaries and funds available to help support you whilst studying with us.
+We have a wide range of bursaries, scholarships and funds available to help support you whilst studying with us.

-Select your country and see eligibility information and how to apply by selecting more info on the cards below.
+Select your country to see eligibility information and how to apply by selecting more info on the cards below.

-This course is based in the School of Natural Sciences located in the Faculty of Science and Technology
+This course is based in the School of Engineering and Computing

 For information on possible changes to course information, see our essential and important course information